AhmadElsagheer/Competitive-programming-library/curriculum/outlines/Linear_ds.md

 		* `get, add, remove`

 6. Stacks
-	1. Important functions and their complexities
+	1. Important functions and their complexities.
 		* `pop, push, peek, isEmpty`
-	2. Applications on Stacks
+	2. Applications on Stacks.

 7. Queues
-	1. Important functions and their complexity
+	1. Important functions and their complexities.
-	2. Applications on Queues
+	2. Applications on Queues.

 8. Dequeues